 In addition, great care must be made to design furniture that breathes.
 Unlike most production furniture made from laminated materials, solid wood will always move with varying humidities and temperatures throughout the seasons.
 A dining table can swell half an inch or more in the summer then shrink back down in winter months.
 We incorporate this factor seamlessly into all our work, in truth - it may be the single most important factor in making lasting solid wood furniture.

 We don't use heavy synthetic finishes that make furniture look and feel like plastic.
-Instead we finish our furniture with hand rubbed oil which gives the wood a silky smooth luster.
+Instead we finish most our furniture with hand rubbed oil which imparts a silky smooth luster.
 Because our primary material is solid wood our furniture is very durable.
 Wear and tear from daily use can be mitigated with some simple tasks.